 From time to time, we may become involved in litigation or other legal proceedings.
 We are not currently a party to any litigation or legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business.
-We have initiated an arbitration against a third party as set forth below.
+We have been engaged in an arbitration against a third party as set forth below.
 Regardless of outcome, litigation, or other legal proceedings can have an adverse impact on us because of legal fees and settlement costs, diversion of management resources, and other factors.

 On June 18, 2019, we initiated a confidential arbitration proceeding against Dr. As Abeliovich, our former consulting co-founder, related to alleged breaches of his consulting agreement and the improper use of our confidential information that he learned during the course of rendering services to us as our consulting Chief Scientific Officer/Chief Innovation Officer.
-We are unable to assess or provide any assurances regarding its possible outcome.